Lord Edward FitzGerald: Revolutionary activities

-In May 1796 Theobald Wolfe Tone was in Paris endeavouring to obtain French assistance for an insurrection in Ireland.
-In the same month, FitzGerald and his friend Arthur O'Connor proceeded to Hamburg, where they opened negotiations with the Directory through Reinhard, French minister to the Hanseatic towns.
+In May 1796, while Theobald Wolfe Tone was in Paris endeavouring to obtain French assistance for an insurrection in Ireland, FitzGerald and his friend Arthur O'Connor proceeded to Hamburg, where they opened negotiations with the French Directory through Reinhard, French minister to the Hanseatic towns, and through Finnish nobleman Johan Anders Jägerhorn (or baron de Spurila, as he called himself).
 The Duke of York, meeting Pamela at Devonshire House on her way through London with her husband, had told her that "all was known" about his plans, and advised her to persuade him not to go abroad.
-Also, in Hamburg Lord Edward met with Johan Anders Jägerhorn (or baron de Spurila, as he called himself), a Finnish Swede who had advocated Finnish autonomy and now acted as an intermediary between Lord Edward and the French.
+The government in London was kept apprised of Fitzgerald's contacts in Hamburg, which contributed to Hoche's abortive expedition to Ireland in December 1796, by his host, the informer, Samuel Turner.